callendorph/lbstanza-docker/README.md

 ...
 ```

 If you are building a C wrapper around an existing library.
 You may need additional dependencies.
-If so - you are best off creating a new Dockerfile that uses this image as the base.
+If so, you are best off creating a new Dockerfile that uses this image as the base.

 ## Repl

 You can run the repl and test things.

 ```
-$> docker run -it --rm stanza:latest repl stanza>
+$> docker run -it --rm lbstanza:latest repl stanza>
 ```